DripEmail/api-docs/source/includes/rest/_webhook_events.md

 }
 ```

-This event is triggered when a subscriber subscribes to a email marketing.
+This event is triggered when a subscriber subscribes to email marketing.

 ## subscriber.subscribed_to_campaign